Documentation: PATHWISE

 What are its main limitations?

-• Education levels do not include associates or non-degree award programs.
-PATHWISE’s current iteration exclusively focuses on bachelor’s, master’s and doctoral degrees.
+• Education levels do not include non-degree award programs.
+PATHWISE’s current iteration focuses on associate’s, bachelor’s, master’s and doctoral degrees.

 • PATHWISE inherits additional limitations from its source datasets, including: